 New Chitose Airport

-Additionally, a decorative artwork inspired by traditional Ainu patterns will be exhibited on the concourse window, transforming the International Terminal Arrivals Concourse into a gateway to Japanese culture, by promoting “media arts meets Ainu culture”.
+Additionally, a decorative artwork inspired by traditional Ainu patterns are being exhibited on the concourse window, transforming the International Terminal Arrivals Concourse into a gateway to Japanese culture, by promoting “media arts meets Ainu culture”.

-This exhibition will be displayed within the International Terminal Arrivals Concourse, and will not be available for viewing by the general public.
-Only passengers arriving on international flights will be able to see this exhibition.
-Other information including future exhibitions at other airports will be announced when details are confirmed.
+*This exhibition is being displayed within the International Terminal Arrivals Concourse, and is not available for viewing by the general public.
+Only passengers arriving on international flights are able to see this exhibition.

 [New Chitose Airport Exhibition Summary]